 As long-time readers of Trinigourmet would know, I am something of a porridge junkie.
 My own particular affinity is for cornmeal porridge, however that doesn’t mean that there aren’t a wide array of others that are familiar to the Caribbean home.
 In recent months I have had requests for green banana porridge (coming soon!) and in the last week I had my first experience with Cassava Porridge!

 Cassava is a root vegetable that I have long advocated.
 Like most tubers it is extremely versatile.
-It can be enjoyed fried as chips , boiled for an oildown , or pureed for soup and (like sweet potatoes) its natural sugars make it well suited to both savoury and dessert applications .
+It can be enjoyed fried, boiled, or pureed and (like sweet potatoes) its natural sugars make it well suited to both savoury and dessert applications.
 In flour form it can be turned into an enjoyable bread as well as act as a naturally gluten-free thickener.
 I will write more on this vegetable (also known as yuca, tapioca and manioc) in an upcoming post so I will stop here in my praises 🙂

 Inspired by Simply Trini’s writeup, I decided to combine his components with my own approach and came up with the below.
 I hope you will enjoy it!
 The thickness and flavour is rather similar to Cream of Wheat but much smoother.
 As a result it enjoyed just as easily in a large mug, as it is in a bowl 🙂 Perfect rainy day fodder, and for those of you in winter climes I am sure it will be quite comforting! 🙂

 1 cup cubed cassava

 1/2 teaspoon salt

 1/2 teaspoon vanilla extract

 1 tin condensed milk